jabl/gcdata_proj/CodeBook.md

 files in the raw data set.
 Note that the meanFreq() variables in the raw data set are not included.

-The function tidysmean() takes a data frame as created by tidyUCIHAR() and calculates mean values on a per-subject and per-activity basis.
+The function tidymeans() takes a data frame as created by tidyUCIHAR() and calculates mean values on a per-subject and per-activity basis.
 As there are 6 different activities and 30 subjects, the result is a data frame with 180 rows (6*30) and 68 variables.
 As the first two columns